 In Vietnam the Mid-Autumn Festival, known as Tet Trung Thu in Vietnamese, is the country’s second most important holiday, after Tet, the Vietnamese New Year.
 Tet Trung Thu usually takes place on the 15th day of the 8th lunar month.
-In 2013 it will be on September 19.

 The traditions surrounding this holiday date back thousands of years, and they place a huge emphasis on children.
 It is thought that the festival was originally celebrated to give parents time to catch up with their children after the summer harvest was completed.
 People also believed that children were innocent and pure, and thus were the closest connection to the sacred and natural world.

 The Mooncake Festival

 Today, the approach of Tet Trung Thu is signaled by the appearance of stands selling banh trung thu, or mooncakes, all over Vietnam’s streets.
 These cakes are very rich and are filled with lotus seeds, ground beans, and an egg yolk, though there are other varieties.
 Mooncakes are the most important traditional food related to Tet Trung Thu, and they are massively popular.

 Every year these stands take up more and more space here in Saigon.
 Boxes of mooncakes are often given as gifts before the holiday, which can make for awkward situations.
 Despite their popularity, mooncakes have a divisive flavor, as many people can’t stand them, especially foreigners.
 Several times I have had to graciously accept a box of cakes, only to end up either giving it away or throwing it out if no one else wants it.